Bruce Craig Fellowship

 Over his thirty-four-year career, he made a major contribution to the Smithsonian Institution and the museum profession by editing the CMS Bulletin, leading training workshops and institutes for museum professionals, and serving on boards and chairing American Association of Museums Committees.
 In addition, Bruce was a member of the International Committee for the Training of Personnel of the International Council of Museums and served an eight-year term on its board.

 Bruce was a pillar of the MAAM Board as well, serving countless years ending his tenure with the position of Secretary on MAAM’s Executive Committee in 2008.

 Most recently he led the development of the Education Data Gathering and Evaluation (EDGE) system and the Goode Lecture series.
 Bruce inspired collaboration across the Institution — working with the Smithsonian Women’s Committee to endow the Education Innovation and Achievement Awards, with the Smithsonian Council of Education Directors to determine common outcomes for education, with the Heritage Months Steering Committee on its programming, with the Internship Council to double internship opportunities, with the Smithsonian National Board Education Committee to broaden access, with visiting museum fellows to conduct original research, and with educators across the Institution on projects supported by the School Programming Fund.

-Each year, depending on the funds available, MAAM awards up to six fellowships to the Annual Meeting.
-The purpose of the Fellowship is to make attendance at the Annual Meeting affordable to promising graduate students and emerging professionals.
+Each year, MAAM awards Bruce Craig and Diversity Fellowships to the Annual Meeting.
+The purpose of the Fellowships is to make attendance at the Annual Meeting affordable to promising graduate students and emerging professionals.